AKASHAorg/easy-web-crypto/README.md

 This is a wrapper around the Webcrypto API available in modern browsers.
 It enables fast development of applications that require storing as well as signing and verifying data.
-It comes with no external dependencies.
+It is well tested and it comes with no external dependencies.

 # Usage